cargopete/yogurt/README.md

 Write your subgraph mapping handlers in Rust instead of AssemblyScript. yogurt compiles to WASM modules that are binary-compatible with graph-node's existing runtime — zero modifications required.

 > **March 2026:** The first-ever Rust subgraph was deployed to Subgraph Studio.
-Graph-node didn't even notice. 🎉

 ## Status

-✅ **Production ready** — full feature parity with AssemblyScript subgraphs.
+⚠️ This software is a POC and is purely for demo purposes.

 **Features:**
 - `yogurt init` — project scaffolding